leocavalcante/leocavalcante/README.md

 ## Hi there 👋

-I'm a **Software Engineer** with about **20 years of experience** across diverse fields including advertising, fintech, and developer experience.
+I'm a **Technologist** with about **20 years of experience** across diverse fields including advertising, fintech, and developer experience.

 ### 🚀 Currently